boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

      close while closing unilaterally, both on the most recent state.
 In this case, the merchant aborts the mutual close session.
-3. When the merchant processes a mutual close request, they call this operation just like in an on chain close (2).
+3. When the merchant processes a mutual close request, they call this operation just like in an on-chain close (2).
 The merchant then checks the output and proceeds as specified in the [mutual close section](4-channel-closure.md#mutual-close):
    - _If the returned list is empty_, then the merchant has never seen the